-Which colour is at the top?
+Which is the colour at the top?

 Which colour is in the middle?

 Colour in the lights in these robots so that they match the word at the bottom.
 Then say what each road sign means.

 Place a tick (V) in the box next to the robot that shows that it is safe to walk across the road.